-In this walkthrough example, Interzoid’s Data Connection Tool is used to generate a “match report” using Interzoid’s Cloud-based Company Matching API, which in turn uses algorithmically generated “similarity keys.”
+In this walkthrough example, Interzoid’s Cloud Data Connect Product is used to generate a “match report” using Interzoid’s Cloud-based Company Matching API, which in turn uses algorithmically generated “similarity keys.”
 These keys will serve as the basis of a match to identify similar company names within a database.
 This is a significant capability in improving the usability and accuracy of data that exists within Snowflake.

 If you do not have access to Snowflake, a free trial is available at: https://signup.snowflake.com, which will work fine for this walkthrough.

 You can download Interzoid's Cloud Data Connect here.

 If you need more usage credits for your API license key for more testing, contact firstname.lastname@example.org and mention this blog.